NTSB Asks FAA To Require CO Detectors For GA Aircraft

 Key Takeaways:

-• The National Transportation Safety Board (NTSB) has recommended that the FAA mandate carbon monoxide (CO) detectors in all general aviation aircraft with enclosed cabins and reciprocating engines.
+• The NTSB has recommended that the FAA mandate carbon monoxide (CO) detectors in all enclosed-cabin general aviation aircraft with reciprocating engines.

-• The NTSB specifies that these CO detectors must comply with aviation-specific minimum performance standards and provide active aural or visual alerts.
+• These required CO detectors must comply with an aviation-specific minimum performance standard and provide active aural or visual alerts.

 See a mistake?
 Contact us.